Spectral asymptotics for contracted tensor ensembles: Introduction

-If one partitions $\mbf{T}_{4, N}[u_N^{\otimes 2}]$ so that entries across different blocks are independent, one necessarily obtains a block $B$ of size $\#(B) \sim N^2$, which rules out the application of \cite{SSB05}.
-Moreover, knowing that the entries other than the $(3, 3)$-th entry of $\mbf{T}_{4, N}[u_N^{\otimes 2}]$ have each attained their maximal value forces the remaining entry $\mbf{T}_{4, N}[u_N^{\otimes 2}](3, 3)$ to attain its maximal value as well, which rules out the application of \cite{GNT15}.
+If one partitions $\mbf{T}_{4, N}[u_N^{\otimes 2}]$ so that entries across different blocks are independent, one necessarily obtains a block $B$ of size $\#(B) \sim N^2$, which rules out the partitioning scheme in \cite{SSB05}.
+Moreover, knowing that the entries other than the $(3, 3)$-th entry of $\mbf{T}_{4, N}[u_N^{\otimes 2}]$ have each attained their maximal value forces the remaining entry $\mbf{T}_{4, N}[u_N^{\otimes 2}](3, 3)$ to attain its maximal value as well, which rules out the conditional centeredness condition in \cite{GNT15}.
 Next, a straightforward calculation shows that

-which rules out the functional representation in \cite{BMP15}.
-Finally, the calculation above already shows that one need not have \emph{any} decay in the mixed moments of the unnormalized entries, which rules out the application of \cite{HKW16}. \end{eg}
+which rules out the functional representation in \cite{BMP15} and the approximate uncorrelation scheme in \cite{HKW16}.
+Finally, a similar calculation shows that